PrestaShop/ADR/0018-horizontal-migration.md

 We call this strategy "horizontal migration", as oppposed to our previous strategy, referred to "vertical migration".

-### AdminController
+### Migrate the first stage "Controller layer"

-The first stage consists in migrating AdminControllers to Symfony while keeping most of the original behavior.
+The first stage consists in migrating the Controller Layer to Symfony while keeping most of the original behavior.
 This includes the use of legacy components like HelperList, HelperForm, and other helpers.

 This also means maintaining the Smarty template engine as it is used in legacy controllers and closely related to legacy helpers.

+#### AdminController

 A new namespace `Bridge` will be created within the PrestaShopBundle to contain intermediary code that will be removed as the migration progresses.